 Q. What is CARE?

 A. Charlotte Animal Referral & Emergency (CARE) is a state-of-the-art emergency and specialty hospital devoted to the health of your pet.
 Emergency care is available 24/7, 365 days a year.
 Our highly trained specialists work closely with your referring veterinarian to diagnose and treat disease.
 Specialty services include cardiology, internal medicine, neurology, oncology, ophthalmology and surgery.
 CARE does not focus on primary care for your pet such as vaccinations.
 Whether you are coming to us on referral for a specialized service or in an emergency, our focus is on providing the most comprehensive care with an unsurpassed level of compassion and expertise.
+CARE is the pet equivalent of a human medical center.

 Q. Where is CARE?

 A. We are centrally located just south of uptown Charlotte, convenient to uptown, NoDa, SouthPark, Myers Park, Plaza Midwood and Cotswold.
 Our address is 3726 Latrobe Drive, near the intersection of Monroe and North Wendover roads.
+See map.

 Q. What type of pets does CARE treat?